Words of Affirmation Love Language: Top Tips and Examples

 The above are examples of how to graciously receive compliments or words of affirmation from a partner or spouse.
 It's very important to avoid negativity which might discourage further affirmations.

 The 5 Love Languages - MEN's Edition

-Being educated about the five love languages and how each person in the relationship best appreciates and feels loved, it is possible to channel and harness efforts in the direction that will be most noticed, valued, welcomed, and effective.
+Being educated about the five love languages and knowing how your partner best appreciates and feels loved, it is possible to channel and harness efforts in the direction that will be most noticed, valued, welcomed, and effective.
 This can ultimately rekindle the lost love.

 Laying the Right Foundation and Further Tips

 - Make it a habit to look for the positive in a partner and acknowledge it to them on a regular basis.
 This way on those occasions when a negative has to be worked through, it can be done in perspective and not seen as condemnation.